Master of Science in Forensic Science

-- A student must complete all required coursework with no grade lower than a B- in any course.
+- Complete all required coursework with no grade lower than a B- in any course.

-- The final draft of a student’s master’s thesis must be approved by all three members of the student’s thesis committee.
+- Successful completion of a master’s thesis.
 Approval is noted by the signatures of each member of the committee on the Approval Page of the thesis.
-Once approved, a minimum of three copies of the thesis need to be bound (please contact the Program Director on what services to use for the binding of the thesis).
+Once approved, a minimum of three copies of the thesis need to be bound.
 One bound copy must be sent to the library.

-- A student must apply to the Registrar for graduation by the published application deadline.
+- Apply to the Registrar for graduation by the published application deadline.

-- A student must fulfill all financial responsibilities to the College.
+- Fulfill all financial responsibilities to the College.